Analysis and Summary of the Play: "The Lion and the Jewel"

 There is a conflict between the people of Illunjire village who have accepted western culture (modern life) versus those who want to stick with the village’s traditional practices.

 Lankule symbolizes the villagers who have embraced modern life.
 He wants to modernize his village by introducing machines and the modern-way of life.
-The fact there is a school in the village is a testament of a village becoming modernized.
+The presence of a school in the village is a testament of a village becoming modernized.

 While Sidi has learnt some English vocabularies from Lankule such as barbaric and savage, she still prefers the traditional life she is used to.
 She loathes kissing which she terms as unclean.
 She tells Lankule that he should go to the places where women understand his modern plans and tell them of his plans, not her.

-While Baroka knows of the benefits of embracing modernity in his village, he fights against it knowing the ramifications it will have on him.
+While Baroka recognizes the benefits of embracing modernity in his village, he fights against it knowing the ramifications it will have on him.
 He fears his office might be replaced with a higher office.
 The fact he owns a stamping machine shows he values modernity to some extent.

-When Baroka learns the Ministry of Public Works has sent a surveyor to investigate whether a railroad can pass through Illunjire, he bribes the surveyor.
-The surveyor invents a story which he delivers to his superiors that the land is not fit for a railway line to pass through.
-The project had begun but because of Baroka’s greed for power; the work came to a stall.
+When Baroka learns the Ministry of Public Works has sent a surveyor to establish whether a railroad can pass through Illunjire, he bribes the surveyor.
+They (Baroka and surveyor) a story which he delivers to his superiors that the land is not fit for a railway line to pass through.

-In another scenario, Lankule dashes out of the class when he notices Sidi carrying a bucket of water.
+In another scenario, Lankule dashes out of the class when he notices Sidi through the classroom’s window carrying a bucket of water.
 Two of his pupils, aged eleven, make a buzzing noise at Sidi, clapping their hands across the mouth.
-Their gesture shows how beautiful Sidi is.
+The attitude of the pupils depict the unmistakable beauty of Sidi.

 Lankule is an irresponsible teacher.
 He dashes out of the class to meet Sidi who is carrying a pail of water on her head.
 He leaves the pupils reciting the arithmetic times written on the blackboard.
 Instead of finding an opportune time to meet Sidi, he takes the advantage he has at the moment to meet her and strike a conversation.

 Sadiku represents the many villagers who are illiterate - they can’t read or write.
-Sadiku’s illiteracy is shown when Lankule rebukes her for agreeing to Sidi’s idea of going to Baroka’s palace to mock his impotence.
+Sadiku’s illiteracy is manifested when Lankule rebukes her when she supports Sidi’s idea of going to Baroka’s palace to mock his sterility.
 He tells her, “This is my plan, you withered face and I shall start by teaching you.
 From now you shall attend my school and take your place with twelve-year olds.
 For though you’re nearly seventy, your mind is simple and informed.
 Have you no shame that at your age, you neither read nor write nor think?”